 - in progress: Explaining ‘EARLIEST’ [handout]

-- under review for Language and Linguistics Compass: The semantics of many, much, few, and little (not final)
+- forthcoming: The semantics of many, much, few, and little (not final) Language and Linguistics Compass.

 - revised for Semantics & Pragmatics: The semantics of emotive markers and other illocutionary content (not final) [handout]